 - Cost-effectiveness- Virtual classrooms and cloud resource storage will definitely ensure cost cutting.
 This is true especially in terms of infrastructure and resource materials.

-The impact of the incorporation of technology in education has been widespread in India.
+The advantages of online learning has been widespread in India.
 To begin with, edtech now allows students to take remote courses of their choice.
 Students can now study from foreign teachers and need not necessarily shell out a lot of money.
 For instance, Coursera provides a wide range of courses that students can take up from a variety of foreign institutions.
 Thus, edtech has opened up various new avenues for Indian students to gain top class education and skills, alongside conventional degrees.

 Secondly, the effectiveness of online education is surpassing traditional learning in many areas.
 Students get real-time feedback from teachers in virtual classrooms and learn skills that really matter.